content-left-bg.png

 • must accompany inexperienced students

-• must suspend the activity if the conditions become unfavourable (e.g. poor visibility, extreme temperatures, thunderstorms).
+The activity must be suspended if the conditions become unfavourable (e.g. poor visibility, extreme temperatures, thunderstorms).

 Supervisor qualifications

-Medium risk level
+Medium risk activities

-• a registered teacher with competence (knowledge and skills) in the teaching of cycling and the potential hazards or
+• a registered teacher with competence (knowledge and skills) in the teaching of cycling and the potential hazards

 • an adult supervisor, working under the direct supervision of a registered teacher, with qualifications relevant to road cycling activities from the sport, fitness and recreation training package or similar.

-High risk and Extreme risk level
+High risk and extreme risk activities

 Facilities and equipment